mikebruzenak/alpha-test-1/README.md

 ### My assumption is that this is a prototype. so a little heavy on CSS.
 I am not entirely satisfied with tests on mobile with Chrome tools but have to move on.
 ### A more responsive design would take some interactions with designers and UI team.
-I assume you want to see if I can write react and saqiggle some CSS.
 ### I like styled-components.
 Allows for much cleaner code on a CSS heavy project.